 Published on March 26, 2019

-- in Blog, Projects & Know-How, The Qubiz Culture
+- in Blog, Grow with Qubiz, Projects & Know-How, The Qubiz Culture

 One of the best things in the past decade was to see our team grow, both in number and in expertise.
 No matter when they joined us, it’s exciting to see their careers evolve together with the company.
-Today, we present you another inspiring career story, as part of our ongoing mini-series on Qubiz team members’ professional journeys (Episode 1 & Episode 2).
+Today, we present you another inspiring career story, as part of our ongoing mini-series on Qubiz team members’ professional journeys (click here for previous episodes).

 Stefan - great things come to those who persevereStefan’s story is one of the best examples of how to make the best of the opportunities you come across.
 He joined our testing internship in 2014 and quickly proved that he would be a nice addition to our QA team.
 The next year he was one of the mentors 0f the new interns.
 And he didn’t stop there: